Skip to main content

 • Potting mix

 Planting flowers may seem like a daunting task, particularly if your green thumb hasn’t quite developed.
 Buying a bouquet is certainly easier than sowing new seeds, but learning how to garden is a rewarding experience.
-With these six simple steps, you can up your flower game and bring your curb appeal to the next level.
+With these six simple steps on how to plant flowers, you can up your flower game and bring your curb appeal to the next level.

 Whether you started your flowering plants from seeds or as young plants from the nursery, the transplanting process is the same.